freeCodeCamp/freeCodeCamp/guide/english/css/colors/index.md

 ## Colors

 CSS Colors is a CSS module that deals with colors, color types, color blending, and opacity.
 Not all CSS properties that take a <color> as a value are part of this module, but they do depend upon it.
 In CSS, you can change the color of almost any element in your HTML page.
 Properties like `background-color`, `color`, and `border-color` set the color of those elements.
+There are a ton of free websites which help choose colors in a photo if you want to color match you website!

 CSS supports color names, hexadecimal and RGB colors.
 In addition to the introduction of the `opacity` declaration, colors in CSS3 can now be specified using color names, or RGB, HEX, HSL, RGBA, HSLA values.